 - Fast and Furious Presents: Hobbs and Shaw

-- Fast and Furious 9
+- Fast X

-The Fast and the Furious (2001)
+1. The Fast and the Furious (2001)

-Humble beginnings, nobody could foresee what this thriller about illegal street racing was going to start.
-The FBI enlist LAPD officer Brian to infiltrate the group of drag-racing enthusiasts it believes to be responsible for some high-speed heists that have occurred.
+Humble beginnings, for sure.
+Nobody could foresee what this thriller about illegal street racing was going to start.
+The FBI enlists LAPD officer Brian O’Conner to infiltrate the group of drag-racing enthusiasts it believes to be responsible for some high-speed heists that have occurred.

-2 Fast, 2 Furious (2003)
+3. 2 Fast 2 Furious (2003)

 Diesel sits out the immediate sequels, and Walker is joined by mainstays Tyrese Gibson and Ludacris for another round of infiltration via dangerously fast sports cars.
 After letting Dom go, Brian’s found and arrested by authorities in Miami, Florida, and agrees to a plea deal of freedom in exchange for bringing down a drug lord.